The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 decorate(xlabel="Speed (mph)", ylabel="CDF")

-Suppose we choose a random sample from the population of running speed and look up the percentile ranks of the speeds in the sample.
+The sample follows the distribution of the original data.
+To understand how this algorithm works, consider this question: Suppose we choose a random sample from the population of running speeds and look up the percentile ranks of the speeds in the sample.
 Now suppose we compute the CDF of the percentile ranks.
 What do you think it will look like?

 Let’s find out.
 Here are the percentile ranks for the sample we generated.